scuzzydude/asimov/asimov.md

 This is an idealistic enterprise to create a value system that is better for humanity.
 Its governance should be open and limited in scope and held to the highest ethical standards.

 Keeping Scoot pure is of paramount importance.
-Scoot does not own property and must not pass income to its holders.
+Scoot do not own property and must not pass income to its holders.
 Scoot is not an investment in property.
 It is a commitment of responsibility.
 Governments don't know how to tax that.
 The Foundation should have no opinion in regards how this new measurement of wealth is taxed.
 There is an argument to be made that it is a direct investment in a public good and should not be taxed, as this public good is a public responsibility.
 Let the rich and their lawyers make that fight.
 The Foundation's role is the measurement of wealth, not the application of wealth.

 ## Electorates